Do You Edge or Mow First? - Trimyxs

-As with most things in life, there are pros and cons to each strategy.
-In this atricle, I'll explore the arguments for and against both methods, so you can decide which one is best for your own lawn care routine.
+As with most things in life, each strategy has pros and cons.
+In this article, I'll explore the arguments for and against both methods so you can decide which one is best for your lawn care routine.

 Whether you're a seasoned pro or a newbie with a green thumb, this is a debate you do not want to miss.

-So, sit back, relax, and let's dive into the great debate: should you mow or edge first?
+So, sit back, relax, and discuss the great debate: Should you mow or edge first?

 What is Edging, and What is Mowing?